Seattle Mayor Jenny Durkan’s $100 million pledge for BIPOC communities stirs questions

-The $100 million that Seattle Mayor Jenny Durkan has promised to invest next year in response to the movement for Black lives will come from the city’s general fund, rather than a new revenue source, and the spending will be guided, to some extent, by a new task force of community members, Durkan said Friday.
+The $100 million that Seattle Mayor Jenny Durkan has promised to invest next year in response to the movement for Black lives will come from the city’s general fund and the spending will be guided, to some extent, by a new task force of community members, Durkan said Friday.

 Durkan initially shared the details Friday in an interview on Converge Media’s Morning Update Show and in an op-ed in the South Seattle Emerald about what she’s calling an “Equitable Communities Initiative.”

-Note: Clarification: In the original version of this story, Mayor Jenny Durkan’s office said $100 million for BIPOC communities would not come from new revenue and specifically not from a business tax recently passed by the City Council.
-Durkan’s office later retracted that, describing the mayor’s budget as too complicated to answer unequivocally whether new revenue would be used for the $100 million.